ksprdv/Classic-Brawl-Remakes/README.md

   - Brawlers from boxes
   - All skins unlocked
   - Star Powers
-  - Notifications
 - Shop
   - Special offers
   - Boxes
   - Gold and other resources
-  - Dudu shop logic :>
 - Club
   - Join
   - Leave
   - Chat
   - Update settings
   - Bot commands
-- Events
-  - Special maps

 ...and much more!